oneclickvirt/oneclickvirt.github.io/docs/en/guide/oneclickvirt/oneclickvirt_install.md

 ## Controlled Side

-Perform environment installation according to the main installation instructions elsewhere in this documentation.
-This won't be elaborated on here.
-The tutorial has corresponding installation commands for the four mainstream virtualization technologies.
-Please refer to them yourself.
+For other virtual environments corresponding to this guide, their main installation scripts can be used to set up the environment.
+We won't elaborate further here.
+This tutorial provides installation commands for the main setup of the four major virtualization technologies.
+Please refer to them directly.

+If possible, always use the scripts to install the corresponding environment.
+Otherwise, you may encounter strange issues like inconsistent presets.
+If you lack technical expertise, do not manually install the environment.
+Use scripts for everything.

-The controlled side only needs to have the virtualization environment installed, and does not need to install an agent for control.
-Just ensure that SSH login is available (the SSH login address can be either public or private network, as long as connectivity is not an issue).
+The controlled end only requires the virtualization environment to be installed.
+There is no need to install an additional agent for control.
+Simply ensure SSH login is possible (the SSH login address can be public or internal network, as long as connectivity is unimpeded).

 ## Panel Side